algolia/magento/_src/m1-indexing.md

 ### Indexed attributes

-The extension does not offer to modify indexable attributes via the admin configuration, but they can be changed by hooking your method into the `algolia_additional_section_items_before_index` event.
+The extension does not let you modify indexable attributes via the admin configuration, but they can be changed by hooking your method into the `algolia_additional_section_items_before_index` event.

 **Default indexed attributes:**